rarazafin/score_diffusion_ensemble/README.md

 ### Dependencies

 Each subdirectory contains its own dependencies and a dedicated requirements.txt file.
-To install the necessary Python packages for a given module, navigate into the corresponding folder and run:
+To install the necessary Python packages for a given experiment, navigate into the corresponding folder and run:
 ```sh
 pip install -r requirements.txt
 ```